ccatobs/MODBUS/README.md

 a key describing the register, a corresponding parameter (mandatory and unique over all register classes), a unit and a description (optional).
-The key is in the formate: e.g. 30011, 30011/1 or 30011/2 for the leading and trailing byte, 30011/30012 or 30011/30014 for 32 or 64 bit register addresses.
-For input and holding registers a function needs to be defined that translated the 8, 16, 32, or 64 bits into appropriate values, such as
+The key is in the formate: e.g. 30011, 30011/1 or 30011/2 for the leading and trailing byte, 30011/30012 or 30011/30014 for 32 or 64 bit register addresses, respectively.
+For input and holding registers a function needs to be defined that translate the 8, 16, 32, or 64 bits into appropriate values, such as

 ```python
 {